roboconf/roboconf.github.io/en/developer-guide/creating-a-new-roboconf-plugin.md

 You may want to read [this page](../user-guide/plugins.html) to refresh your memories.

 A Roboconf plug-in is an OSGi bundle with specific meta-data.
-Roboconf uses [iPojo](http://felix.apache.org/documentation/subprojects/apache-felix-ipojo.html) to simply OSGi development.
+Roboconf uses [iPojo](http://felix.apache.org/documentation/subprojects/apache-felix-ipojo.html) to simplify OSGi development.
 We also use Maven to develop our modules.

 > If you have never worked with OSGi, do not worry.
 > Our design was made to make extensibility easy.